Canada Post Employees Appeal Dismissal Over Arbitration Requirements, Faulty Pleadings

 There’s also the issue raised that Canada Post, a Crown Corporation, is considered separate from the Government.
 While pedantic to many, it was raised at the hearing.

-However, in the way this is presented, it looks as though Grey implies Associate Judge Coughlan has been deliberately fixing her decisions.
+However, in the way this is presented, it looks as though Grey implies Associate Judge Coughlan has been maliciously fixing her decisions.
 Although careful not to state it directly, it’s the impression that his audience would be left with.
 He suggests that she, and perhaps the entire Federal Court, is corrupt.

 Valour Legal Action Centre, the firm Christensen runs, tweeted out similar comments, implying that Associate Judge Coughlan fixed that one as well.
 These are very risky things to say, especially in light of the serious and legitimate errors raised in the respective cases.